Nsane-FFXI/Skillchains/README.md

 Displays what weapon skill (WS) or ability to use next to build or close a skillchain.
 Shows a timer, current step, possible next actions, and elements for magic bursts.

 ## Prema Weapon Detection
-If you equip a Prema weapon listed in the addon’s `prema_weapon` table:
+If you equip a Prema weapon:

 - Automatically detects by matching the item ID of your main or ranged weapon.
-- Flags it as Aeonic in `info.aeonic`.
+- Flags it as either Relic, Mythic, Empyrean, Pulse, Aeonic or Prime.
-- Adds Aeonic skillchain properties to your WS (extra Radiance or Umbra tier).
+- Adds Aeonic skillchain properties to your WS (extra Radiance or Umbra tier) when aeonic weapon is equpped.
-- Colors WS in the list by Aeonic tier:
+- Colors WS in the list by scillchain tier it would create, when wearing a Prema weapon:
   - **Tier 1** = yellow
   - **Tier 2** = orange
   - **Tier 3** = red